-Given the substantial emphasis in the literature on early user involvement being a critical discriminating factor between product success and failure, the nature in which users were involved in the process was examined, such as timing of user involvement, the number of stages users where involved in and the number of users providing input into the various modes of involvement were computed (Table 6).
-As shown in Table 5, of the 50 respondents in phase 2 of this research, 56% reported that the involvement of users began with the generation of ideas, 16% indicated commencement with the screening of ideas, a further 16% stated that involvement began with a preliminary assessment of the market, while 8% and 4% of respondents indicated that users first contributed to the development process in the concept development and concept testing stages respectively.
+Given the substantial emphasis in the literature on early user involvement being a critical discriminating factor between product success and failure, the nature in which users were involved in the process was examined such as timing of user involvement, the number of stages users where involved in, and the number of users providing input into the various modes of involvement.

+As shown in Table 6, of the 50 respondents in phase 2 of this research, 56% reported that the involvement of users began with the generation of ideas, 16% indicated commencement with the screening of ideas, a further 16% stated that involvement began with a preliminary assessment of the market, while 8% and 4% of respondents indicated that users first contributed to the development process in the concept development and concept testing stages respectively.
 Additionally, only 26% of the respondents involved users in all six predevelopment stages, while 18% involved users in both five and four stages respectively.
 The percentage of companies that involved users across three predevelopment stages was 12% and in two stages was 18%.
 Finally, of respondents, 8% involved users in only one stage.
 Another related question focused on the number of users involved in the early stages.
-An average of 5.28 users were involved in predevelopment activities, however this mean is skewed slightly by a few firms that
+An average of 5.28 users were involved in predevelopment activities, however this mean is skewed slightly by a few firms that involve a large number of users.
+The average firm tends to involve approximately 3 users in any particular predevelopment stage.
+Interestingly 70% of the respondents indicated that they used the same select few users in their development projects and that those same users are used throughout the process.
+The most frequently used mechanisms to involve users was through personal contacts (88%) and cross company teams (45%).